Highlights

 Day 10: Cu Chi Tunnels & Ho Chi Minh City Tour

 After breakfast, transfer two hours out of the city to the famous Cu Chi Tunnels.
 This immense network of underground passages was constructed in 1948 to protect the Viet Cong guerrillas from French attacks.
 They also served as living quarters, communications hubs, and supply routes, complete with storage areas and even hospitals.
 A visit here will give you a better understanding of Vietnam's wartime history and the hardships faced by the thousands of soldiers who survived the French and American wars.
-You'll even get to crawl through a section of the tunnels to experience their narrow dimensions.
+You'll even crawl through a section of the tunnels to experience their narrow dimensions.

 Following Cu Chi, you'll have lunch at the local restaurant before returning to Ho Chi Minh City.
-Then it will be time to tour the highlights.
+Then, it will be time to tour the highlights.
 Your guide will take you to historic 19th-century landmarks like Notre Dame Cathedral and the Central Post Office.
-Then visit Reunification Palace, which was the headquarters of the Saigon government during the war.
+Then, visit the Reunification Palace, which was the headquarters of the Saigon government during the war.
 Continue to the War Remnants Museum for a vivid look at the American War through the eyes of the Vietnamese.
 Afterward, you'll visit Ben Thanh, one of the biggest markets in the city.

 Day 11: Depart Ho Chi Minh City